yig/GMU-CS425/README.md

 std::vector< std::unique_ptr< SparseSetHolder > > m_components;
 ```

+> 💣 Gotcha: If you try to make a copy of a `unique_ptr`, such as by returning a copy of this vector or passing your entity component system class by value, you will get an obtuse error message.
+You almost certainly want to return or pass by reference instead.
+(We don't want multiple instances reading and writing and freeing the same memory.)

 How will we know which element in the vector stores the component we are looking for?
 We will create a function that returns a deterministic index for each unique type it sees.
 It uses static variables to always returns the same index for the same type.

 ```